 What’s next for you?
 We hope your commitment to a healthy and active lifestyle is just beginning.

 First, you get to rest for a bit.
 By Wednesday or Thursday, you can start with light, easy running–about 1-3 miles.
 Walking and stretching are great too.
 You can gradually increase the amount of miles you run as the days go by.
 Generally speaking, your body needs one day for every mile you ran for recovery.
 Feeling a little sad that it’s over?
 You don’t have to hang up your workout shoes yet!
-Some suggestions to keep exercising include: run a certain amount of miles each week, run a designated number of days per week, cross train more, train for another race, etc. Check out shadowchase.org-we always have upcoming events posted there.
+Some suggestions to keep exercising include: run a certain amount of miles each week, run a designated number of days per week, cross-train more, train for another race, etc. Check out shadowchase.org-we always have upcoming events posted there.
 You don’t have to hurry to train for a full marathon again.
 Consider other distances.
 Think about trail running (a group of us go often!).
 Or, just go out and run for fun, you certainly don’t have to sign up for a race to have a reason to run.
 Consider volunteering at an upcoming race.
 You experienced, first hand, the value of volunteers at the Modesto Marathon.
 It helps to set some goals so that you have a reason to maintain your current level of commitment and fitness.
 Everyone’s goals vary.
 Your volunteering will also look good on a resume application that you can assemble using websites like https://www.arcresumes.com/local/new-york/, just in case you need that extra boost when applying for certain jobs.